 What are the barriers businesses have when it comes to the adoption of this technology and how can they be overcome?

-Another technical challenge includes the speed and automation of data access especially when it comes to real-time data.
-To best results, Machine Learning should be exposed to and incorporate constant real-time data.
-Machine Learning models should not be trained on a fixed set of data, therefore information technologists and architects need to set their algorithms up for constant re-trained to adapt to changing data behavior and systems they are interacting with.
+Another technical challenge includes the speed and automation of data access, especially when it comes to real-time data.
+For best results, machine learning should be exposed to and incorporate constant real-time data.
+Machine learning models should not be trained on a fixed set of data, therefore information technologists and architects need to set their algorithms up for constant re-trained to adapt to changing data behavior and systems they are interacting with.

 As the industry grows and applications are found, more barriers will be conquered and others will arise.